Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Introduction

-\textbf{Organization of Our Paper.}\quad The remainder of this paper is organized as follows.
+\textit{Organization of Our Paper.}\quad The remainder of this paper is organized as follows.
 We begin with an overview of the literature related to our work in Section \ref{sec:related-work}.
 In Section \ref{sec:problem-setup}, we then introduce our problem setup, presenting the details of the disentangled feature structure, one-layer transformer architecture, and the training procedure.
 In Section \ref{sec:main-theorems}, we present the main theoretical results of optimization trajectory and finite-time convergence analysis for the two-stage process.
 We extend this analysis in Section \ref{sec:coro} to discuss the spectral characteristics of attention weights.
-In Section \ref{sec:exp}, we provide experiments on both synthetic and language datasets to empirically validate the two-stage phenomenon and spectral characteristics.
 Finally, we conclude the paper in Section \ref{sec:conclusions}.
-Complete proofs of all theoretical results in the main text are provided in the Appendix.
+Complete proofs of all theoretical results alongside empirical observations are provided in the Appendix.